-The technology and science available to those who preserve agrobiodiversity
+Technology and science available to those who preserve agrobiodiversity

-To use CAPFITOGEN tools, a given user must install the application on the computer (Windows system) and then enter the passport data in a format previously established (FAO/Bioversity 2012 format with minor modifications).
-The tools are available through a simple interface where certain parameters are defined.
-The interface load these parameters in an R programming software (R Core Team, 2012) where the analysis is performed, and the results are then saved in a folder determined by the user.
-The results are mainly composed of maps, charts and graphs, which can be displayed in other free software like DIVA-GIS.
+To use CAPFITOGEN tools version 2.0, a given user had to install the application on the computer (Windows system) and then enter the passport data in a previously established format (FAO/Bioversity 2012 format with minor modifications).
+The tools were available through a simple interface where certain parameters were defined.
+The interface loaded the parameters in an R programming software (R Core Team, 2012) where the analysis was performed, and the results were then saved in a folder determined by the user.
+The results were mainly composed of maps, charts, and graphs, which could be displayed in other free software like DIVA-GIS.
 The design and development of CAPFITOGEN tools allow a given user without knowledge of R to use these tools efficiently.In 2020, a new version of the tools called CAPFITOGEN3 was intoduced including two utilization modes: through the download of installers, a file and folder structure, and sets of information layers (local mode), or through an online system (on server mode), where the user simply registers to have access to all the necessary tools and information layers without performing any local installation and regardless of the operating system used.
 In any of its versions, CAPFITOGEN tools are access- and use-free.
 We only ask users to give credit to the program when publishing the results obtained from the implementation of the tools.
 This way, potential funders may decide to invest in this development and technology transfer model for the conservation and use of agrobiodiversity.